Visa’s New Interchange Fee Rates

 - Reflecting the current value of Visa products

-So it makes sense in that light when you look at some of the retail categories whose interchange fees will be reduced:
+This all comes into focus when you look at some of the retail categories whose interchange fees will be reduced:

 - Real estate